emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 ## HWConfig

-To avoid using the UI to get configuration from the HW component, all Flipper hardware emulation settings are aggregated into the HWConfig structure.
+To avoid using configuration from the HW component, all Flipper hardware emulation settings are aggregated into the HWConfig structure.

 ## Jdi